City Gallery Wellington Te Whare Toi

 Entry to Pātaka and parking are free.

-A short walk from the centre of the city lies Pukeahu National War Memorial Park.
-It is a place to reflect on New Zealand’s experience of war, military conflict, and peacekeeping, and how it shapes the national identity.
+A short walk from the centre of Wellington lies Pukeahu National War Memorial Park.
+It is a place to reflect on and remember New Zealand’s experience of war.

-Experience the stories of Wellington and its people.
-From maritime history, early Māori settlement, and the city’s evolution since becoming the capital in 1865.
+Wellington Museum tells the stories of our people.
+From maritime history, Māori and European settlement, and the evolution as the capital.